-One of the key elements to employee engagement is the need to create a company culture focused on ideation and innovation.
+One of the key elements to employee engagement is the need to create a company culture focused on business innovation and idea management.
 But what exactly is a ‘company culture’, and is it different from the other cultures we experience in our everyday lives?

 A single company culture